MK Pritzker: Career

 On January 14, 2019, she became the first lady of Illinois upon her husband's inauguration as governor.
 As first lady, she focused on expanding access to reproductive healthcare, developing restorative criminal justice for incarcerated women, supported LGBTQ+ initiatives, and promoted the visual and performing arts.
 During the COVID-19 pandemic in Illinois, she revived the state's poet laureate and arts program, visited state prisons to interview incarcerated women, and co-chaired the Arts for Illinois Relief Fund.
 In 2023, Pritzker curated a collection of Illinois art and historic furniture to furnish the Illinois Governor's Mansion.
 She oversaw the mansion's renovations with the help of designer Michael S. Smith, with whom she published a book through Rizzoli detailing the home's history, architecture and design titled A House That Made History: The Illinois Governors Mansion, Legacy of an Architectural Treasure.
 Proceeds from the book went to maintain the upkeep of the mansion.
 She reframed photographs of forty former Illinois first ladies that she discovered in the mansion's attic and hung them in the mansion's galleries.
 Pritzker also archived recipes from the cookbooks of former first ladies and other Illinois political hostesses, including Mary Todd Lincoln's almond cake, which she now has served at mansion dinners.

+On May 31, 2025, during the 129th annual conference of the Illinois State Society of the Daughters of the American Revolution in Bloomington, Pritzker was presented with a Historic Preservation Award for her work to restore the governor's mansion.

 Personal life

-In 1993, she married Jay Robert Pritzker, whom she had met in Washington, D.C. when she worked as an aide to U.S. Senator Tom Daschle.
+In 1993, she married Jay Robert "JB" Pritzker, whom she had met in Washington, D.C. when she worked as an aide to U.S. Senator Tom Daschle.
 Her husband, a billionaire businessman and Democratic politician, is a member of the Pritzker family that owns Hyatt Hotels.
 She and her husband live in Chicago's Gold Coast neighborhood with their two children.
 They also reside in the Illinois Governor's Mansion in Springfield since her husband's election as governor in 2019.
 She converted from Protestantism to Judaism, the faith of her husband.

 Pritzker owns her family farm in Nebraska and another farm in Wisconsin.
-She has a herd of six miniature cows, given to her by her husband, named Huey, Eleanor Roosevelt, Crouton, Peaches, Blondie, and Alice.
-She is an avid equestrian.
+She has a herd of six miniature cows, given to her by her husband, as of 2023.
+She is an equestrian.